3 killed as a small plane crashes into a Florida mobile home

 Mary Fagan, 63, who lives down the street, told the Times that her mother used to own the double-wide.
 She said another family member who lives in Illinois now owns the home, and neighbors called her Thursday evening, saying "Your mom’s mobile is on fire.”

-After eight years in the mobile home, in a large 55-plus community off U.S. 19, Miller told the newspaper he has no idea what he’ll do now.
+After eight years in the mobile home, in a large 55-plus community off U.S. 19, Miller told the newspaper he has no idea what he will do now.

 Dupuy reported from New York.
 Associated Press writer Freida Frisaro contributed from Fort Lauderdale.